 - dirt and yard debris blowing or splashing onto the siding

 - pollen floating in the air and sticking to your siding

 - chemicals that may result from work done near or around your house

-Although the process and materials used for cleaning siding may vary depending on the type of siding you have, there are some common tips to follow and what to avoid.
+You may be pleasantly surprised by the rejuvenating effect of a good siding cleaning, with a cleaning product and technique that won't damage the material of your siding.
+Although the process and materials used for cleaning house siding may vary depending on the type of siding you have, there are some common tips to follow and what to avoid. .

-Depending on your location, it may be sufficient to clean your siding once a year.
-If you live where construction is ongoing, or there are lots of open fields, your siding may get dirty more quickly.
-If you notice an accumulation of dust, dirt or grease, it’s a good idea to clean it as soon as you can.
+Depending on your location, it may be sufficient to clean your house siding once a year.
+If you live where construction is ongoing or there are lots of open fields, your siding may get dirty more quickly.
+If you notice an accumulation of dust, dirt, or grease, it’s a good idea to clean it as soon as you can.